Taiwoogbonyomi/yoga-wellness/README.md

 ### Wireframe

-The wireframes Yoga Wellness were produced in [Balsamiq](https://balsamiq.com)..
+The wireframes for Yoga Wellness were produced in [Balsamiq](https://balsamiq.com)..
 Below is the screenshot of mobile/ tablet and desktop browser design.

 ![Mobile wireframe image](assets/images/yoga-wellness.png)